nasa/nos3/docs/wiki/Scenario_Run_Checkout_GDB.md

 * Inspecting memory or variable values during runtime
 * Tracing faults or validating application behavior

-This scenario was last updated on 5/7/25 and leveraged the `dev` branch at the time [1209324].
+This scenario was last updated on 06/10/2025 and leveraged the `dev` branch at the time [1209324].

 ## Learning Goals

 By the end of this scenario, you should be able to:

-* Launch the sample checkout application within a `gdb` session inside Docker
+* Launch the sample checkout application within a `gdb` session inside Docker.
-* Set breakpoints and run the application interactively
+* Set breakpoints and run the application interactively.
-* Inspect variables and function call flow at runtime
+* Inspect variables and function call flow at runtime.
-* Integrate low-level debugging into a NOS3 simulation workflow
+* Integrate low-level debugging into a NOS3 simulation workflow.

 ## Prerequisites

-Before running the scenario, ensure the following steps are completed:
+Before running the scenario, complete the following steps:
 * [Getting Started](./Getting_Started.md)
   * [Installation](./Getting_Started.md#installation)
   * [Running](./Getting_Started.md#running)
-* You are working from the top level of the NOS3 repository
+* Also be sure you are working from the top level of the NOS3 repository.

 ---

 ## Walkthrough

+gdb, or the Gnu Debugger, is useful for debugging processes at the command line.
+In order to run it with a component in, the following steps are necessary:

 ### Step 1: Build NOS3